 top of page

-Update from the City of Glendale: Tree Removal Activity at Glendale Garden Home Apartments
+Timeline: Tree Removal Activity at Glendale Garden Home Apartments

 • Overgrown vegetation contributing to elevated fire risk

-From a fire safety perspective, the Glendale Fire Department has confirmed that many of the trees within 5 feet of a structure and surrounding vegetation had been significantly neglected, with several limbs resting on or impacting building rooflines.
+• From a fire safety perspective, the Glendale Fire Department has confirmed that many of the trees within 5 feet of a structure and surrounding vegetation had been significantly neglected, with several limbs resting on or impacting building rooflines.
 The tree removals now proceeding are aligned with fire prevention best practices.

-From a historic preservation standpoint, the City’s preservation staff note that while the site is of historic interest, its significance lies in the interrelationship between the buildings and their landscape setting—not necessarily in the specific trees or plants present today.
+• From a historic preservation standpoint, the City’s preservation staff note that while the site is of historic interest, its significance lies in the interrelationship between the buildings and their landscape setting—not necessarily in the specific trees or plants present today.
 As such, the loss of several trees and smaller vegetation does not compromise the site's overall historic value.

 The City of Glendale remains committed to balancing environmental preservation, historic sensitivity, and public safety.
 We thank our residents for their engagement and vigilance.
 Further updates will be provided as new information becomes available.